joaormorais/joaormorais/README.md

 <div align="left">
 Hello, my name is João Morais.
 I am 22 years old and was born in Coimbra, Portugal.

-Portuguese is my mother tongue, but I am also proficient in English and have a basic understanding of French.

 I am currently doing a degree in software engineering and have discovered a passion for programming along the way.

-I enjoy staying active and can often be found at the gym working on my physical health and wellness.
-In addition to taking care of my body, I also have a passion for cars and football.

-I have a strong mentality and enjoy working towards my goals and objectives.
 </div>